gdcc/dataverse-kubernetes/docs/quickstart/minikube.rst

 .. code-block:: shell

-  minikube start --memory=4096
+  minikube start --memory 6144 --cpus 4 --disk-size 30g

 .. image:: img/minikube-setup.png

 .. important::
-  Please provide at least 4 GB of RAM for the Minikube VM, as Dataverse will use **a lot** of RAM during deployment and at least 1024 MB when idle.
+  Please provide at least 6 GB of RAM for the Minikube VM, as Dataverse will use **a lot** of RAM (see :doc:`/day1/resources`).
   Remember: this is a VM, so you should have at least 8 GB available in your hardware.

 .. note::